 In the hazy years of her youth, 25-year-old Miea used to be surrounded by admirers, but she did not want love that was troublesome.
 She is dating a ma...
 (Read more)

 MENG Yun-lo, a college student originally from Hong Kong, stays at a family friend’s house and falls in love with their daughter, Hang-ni.
-Hang-ni is ...
+Hang-...
 (Read more)

 Raised in a strict family, YANG falls in love with a college student, LI, but she yields to her parents’ marital arrangement.
-Several years later, she...
+Several years late...
 (Read more)

-The film narrates the political history of Taiwan over a period of 50 years, following the imposition of martial law in 1947 and ‘The White Terror.’
-S...
+The film narrates the political history of Taiwan over a period of 50 years, following the imposition of martial law in 1947 and ‘The White Terr...
 (Read more)

-"I'm a cultured woman, travelling about footloose and fancy-free…”So begins a lilting tune from Taiwan's“Dance Age”of the 1920s and 1930s, a paradoxic...
+"I'm a cultured woman, travelling about footloose and fancy-free…”So begins a lilting tune from Taiwan's“Dance Age”of the 192...
 (Read more)

 In the late 1980s, three rebellious high school students, Mabel, Liam, and Aaron see their adolescent antics turn into unrequited love.
 When they leav...
 (Read more)

-Transparent glass-built enclosures decorated with glittering neon lights, in which female vendors sell a spicy, addictive chewing snack called “betel ...
+Transparent glass-built enclosures decorated with glittering neon lights, in which female vendors sell a spicy, addictive chewing snack called “...
 (Read more)

 A frank and entertaining portrait of the lives and family relations of three gay teenagers in Taipei.
 This documentary candidly captures the day-to-da...
 (Read more)

 A gang of malicious bandits raid the home of a former sheriff, murdering him and his wife.
-The sheriff’s three young daughters were ushered away by th...
+The sheriff’s three young daughters were ushered away...
 (Read more)